MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/capture-game-audio-video-screenshots-and-metadata.md

 ## Enable and disable system app capture
 System app capture is initiated by the user with the built-in system UI.
-The files are ingested by the Windows gaming ecosystem and is not available to your app or the user, except for through first party experiences like the XBox app.
+The files are ingested by the Windows gaming ecosystem and is not available to your app or the user, except for through first party experiences like the Xbox app.
 Your app can disable and enable system-initiated app capture, allowing you to prevent the user from capturing certain content or gameplay.

 To enable or disable system app capture, simply call the static method **[AppCapture.SetAllowedAsync](https://docs.microsoft.com/uwp/api/windows.media.capture.appcapture.setallowedasync)** and passing **false** to disable capture or **true** to enable capture.